NCBI-Hackathons/EDirectCookbook/README.md

 * Add a working EDirect script to the list below
 * Modify or optimize an EDirect script listed below
-* Update the "Confirmed by:" date/version of a listed EDirect script with confirmation that it is still valid.
+* Update the "Confirmed by:" date/version of a listed EDirect script with confirmation that it is still valid

 ## Best Practices for EDirect: